cisco-open/jalapeno/services/README.md

 The EPEPaths vService is deployed using oc, as seen in the `deploy_collectors.sh` script in the collectors directory.
 The configuration for EPEPaths's deployment is in "paths_collector_dp.yaml" in epe-paths directory.

-### EPEPaths_Bandwidth vService
+### EgressLinks_Performance vService
-The EPEPaths_Bandwidth vService uses the EPEPaths collection to create the metric-oriented EPEPaths_Bandwidth collection.
-This collection is similar to the EPEPaths collection.
+The EgressLinks_Performance vService uses the PeeringRouterInterfaces collection to create the metric-oriented EgressLinks_Performance collection.
-Each EPEPath in the EPEPaths collection  will also be seen in the EPEPaths_Bandwidth collection -- however, the EPEPaths_Bandwidth documents will also derive link utiliation metrics from telemetry data in InfluxDB.
+Each document will derive link utiliation metrics from telemetry data in InfluxDB.
+This collection can then be used by the ArangoDB Voltron API to inform the client about various metric optimizations.

+The EgressLinks_Performance vService is deployed using oc, as seen in the `deploy_collectors.sh` script in the collectors directory.
+The configuration for EgressLinks_Performance's deployment is in "egress_links_performance_collector_dp.yaml" in egress-links-performance directory.

+### InternalLinks_Performance vService
+The InternalLinks_Performance vService uses the InternalRouterInterfaces collection to create the metric-oriented InternalLinks_Performance collection.
-This collection can then be used by the ArangoDB Voltron API to inform the client about which EPEPath has the most available bandwidth to a destination.
+Each document will derive link utiliation metrics from telemetry data in InfluxDB.
+This collection can then be used by the ArangoDB Voltron API to inform the client about various metric optimizations.

-The EPEPaths_Bandwidth vService is deployed using oc, as seen in the `deploy_collectors.sh` script in the collectors directory.
+The InternalLinks_Performance vService is deployed using oc, as seen in the `deploy_collectors.sh` script in the collectors directory.
-The configuration for EPEPaths_Bandwidth's deployment is in "epe_paths_bandwidth_collector_dp.yaml" in epe-paths-bandwidth directory.
+The configuration for InternalLinks_Performance's deployment is in "internal_links_performance_collector_dp.yaml" in internal-links-performance directory.

 ## API
 The ArangoDB Voltron API has two core capabilities.